chocolatey/chocolatey-workshop/ReadMe.md

     * Also note how it created nice packaging.
     * Optionally we can remove some of the comments and areas we don't need to tidy this up.
  1. Right click on nuspec and select "Compile Chocolatey Package..." / type `choco pack` from that directory.
- 1. Copy the resulting file up a directory
+ 1. Copy the resulting file to the parent `packages` directory
  1. Call `choco install puppet-agent -s . -y` (this tells Chocolatey to install from the local source location ".", which is current directory in both PowerShell.exe and Cmd.exe)

 ### Exercise 5: Create a package with Package Builder (Right Click) (C4B)